UFT One and Azure DevOps Server or Services

 Trigger UFT One tests using any of the following procedures:

-- Use Azure DevOps Server or Services to trigger a local test
+- Use Azure DevOps Server or Services to run a local test

-- Use Azure DevOps Server or Services to trigger a test saved in ALM
+- Use Azure DevOps Server or Services to run a test saved in ALM

-- Use Azure DevOps Server or Services to trigger tests from ALM Lab Management
+- Use Azure DevOps Server or Services to run tests from ALM Lab Management

 - Use Azure DevOps Server to trigger a parallel testing task